candycode/candycode.github.com/site/portfolio/index.md

-JavaScript/C++ application framework: Develop multiplatform desktop applications with CoffeeScript/JavaScript/Python/Scheme...anything that compiles to JavaScript, together with Knockout, jQuery(UI) or any of your favorite JS framework.
+JavaScript/C++ application framework: Develop multiplatform desktop applications with CoffeeScript/JavaScript/Python/Scheme...anything that compiles to JavaScript, together with Knockout, jQuery(UI) or any of your favorite JS frameworks.

 Implement modules as C++ loadable objects and use a scripting language as glue/controller.